 If you have any questions or concerns, please contact the UCF Information Security Office by email at firstname.lastname@example.org or by calling 407-823-2711.

-Report the message to the UCF Security Incident Response Team by clicking on the “Phish Alert” button as shown in the example to the right.
-Click the image to visit the Phish Alert Button page for more information.
+- Report the message to the UCF Security Incident Response Team by clicking on the “Phish Alert” button as shown in the example to the right.
+To learn more about the Phish Alert Button, click here.

 Email spam is any email message that you did not ask to receive.
 A spam email message may be sent to many users simultaneously.
 While annoying, spam messages can also pose a threat if users click on the links, open any attachments, or provide information to the spammers.